Public health emergency of international concern: Kivu Ebola (2019–2020)

-COVID-19 (2020–present)
+COVID-19 (2020–2023)

 On 30 January 2020, the WHO declared the outbreak of COVID-19, centered on Wuhan in central China, a PHEIC.
+On 5 May 2023, the WHO ended the PHEIC declaration for COVID-19.

 On the date of the declaration, there were 7,818 cases confirmed globally, affecting 19 countries in five of the six WHO regions.
 Previously, the WHO had held EC meetings on 22 and 23 January 2020 regarding the outbreak, but it was determined at that time that it was too early to declare a PHEIC, given the lack of necessary data and the then-scale of global impact.

 The WHO recognized the spread of COVID-19 as a pandemic on 11 March 2020.
-The third meeting of the emergency committee convened on 30 April 2020, fourth on 31 July, fifth on 29 October, sixth on 14 January 2021, seventh on 15 April 2021, ninth in October 2021, tenth in January 2022, eleventh in April 2022, twelfth in July 2022, thirteenth in October 2022, and fourteenth in January 2023.
+The emergency committee convened its third meeting on 30 April 2020, fourth on 31 July, fifth on 29 October, sixth on 14 January 2021, seventh on 15 April 2021, ninth in October 2021, tenth in January 2022, eleventh in April 2022, twelfth in July 2022, thirteenth in October 2022, fourteenth in January 2023, and fifteenth in May 2023.

 In September 2022, the Lancet commission on COVID-19 published a report, calling the response to the pandemic "a massive global failure on multiple levels".
 The WHO responded by noting "several key omissions and misinterpretations in the report, not least regarding the public health emergency of international concern (PHEIC) and the speed and scope of WHO's actions."
 They stated that the report "offers the best opportunity to insist that the failures and lessons from the past 3 years are not wasted but are constructively used to build more resilient health systems and stronger political systems that support the health and wellbeing of people and planet during the 21st century."

-The formal ending of the COVID-19 PHEIC being a matter of much nuance which carries its own risks, as of March 2023 "WHO member states are negotiating amendments to the International Health Regulations as well as a new legally binding agreement (most likely a treaty) on pandemic prevention, preparedness, and response.
+The formal end of the COVID-19 PHEIC is a matter of much nuance which carries its own risks, and as of March 2023, "WHO member states are negotiating amendments to the International Health Regulations as well as a new legally binding agreement (most likely a treaty) on pandemic prevention, preparedness, and response.
 Proposals include the possibility of issuing intermediate public health alerts (short of PHEICs) and determining public health emergencies of regional concern.
-Notably, although covid-19 is routinely referred to as a pandemic, this word is not used in the International Health Regulations."
-Generally speaking, the emergency phase of the COVID-19 pandemic being regarded as having come to a close, institutional responses and protocols both more subtle and robust are in the works for further iterations of this pandemic as well as global pandemics of whatever etiology.
+Notably, although COVID-19 is routinely referred to as a pandemic, this word is not used in the International Health Regulations."
+With the emergency phase of the pandemic being regarded as having ended, more subtle and robust institutional responses and protocols are in the works for further iterations of this pandemic as well as global pandemics of whatever etiology.